Associate in Science Degree

 Middlesex can train you to work in the career of your dreams – helping people in need, in areas including social work, education, advocacy, community services, mental health and more.
 Get right to work in a field that’s projected to grow by 25 percent over the coming years, with an Associate’s Degree in Science or one of our sought-after certification programs.

-The Human Services degree is part of MxCC’s Social Sciences Division, which also includes anthropology, economics, geography, history, political science, psychology, and sociology; and oversees curricula in Human Services, Juvenile Justice, Therapeutic Recreation, Criminal Justice, and Early Childhood Education.
+The Human Services degree is part of MxCC’s Social Sciences Division, which also includes anthropology, economics, geography, history, political science, psychology, and sociology; and oversees curricula in Human Services, Therapeutic Recreation, Criminal Justice, and Early Childhood Education.

 SALLY SMITH MAKES SENIORS SMILE